fortunatobianconi/CRC/README.md

 1. E_Synthetic.m in the Models folder: ODEs implementation of the E_Synthetic model
 2. data_E_Synthetic.mat in the Data folder: dataset according to which the calibration is performed
-3. Robustness_serie_temporali.m: script for parameter perturbation, simulation of the ODE model and computation of the distance functions
+3. Robustness_time_siries.m: script for parameter perturbation, simulation of the ODE model and computation of the distance functions
 4. BaseHist_multiplearea_piuNr.m: script for performing the intersection between distance functions and for estimating conditional parameter densities.
 It runs the following functions: upperLowerSet_Nr.m and intersection.m
 5. upperLowerSet_Nr.m: selection of the samples of the parameter vector for which all distance functions have values under or above the